flutter/website/src/docs/deployment/android.md

   the `version` property in the pubspec.yaml file.
 Consult the version information guidance in the [versions documentation][versions].

-`minSdkVersion` & `targetSdkVersion`
-: Specify the minimum API level, and the API level on which the app is designed to run.
+`minSdkVersion`, `compilesdkVersion`, & `targetSdkVersion` : Specify the minimum API level, the API level on which the app was compiled, and the maximum API level on which the app is designed to run.
   Consult the API level section in the [versions documentation][versions] for details.
+`buildToolsVersion`
+: Specify the version of Android SDK Build Tools that your app uses.
+  Alternatively, you can use the [Android Gradle Plugin] in Android Studio, which will automatically import the minimum required Build Tools for your app without the need for this property.

 ## Building the app for release

 You have two possible release formats when publishing to